Aridhia-Open-Source/shiny-demo-t-test/README.md

 Has three tabs:
 1. Data View, where you can select the data and see a summary of it
-2. T-test, here you can perform the t-test
+2. t-test, here you can perform the t-test
 3. Help, gives an overview of the app and how to use it

 ### Checkout and run